Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Introduction

 The rest of the paper is organized as follows.
 We prove \cref{thm:main1,cor:main1} in \cref{sec:forb}, and we prove \cref{thm:main2} in \cref{sec:forb-signed}.
 Part of the proofs are computer-assisted with validated numerics.
 In \cref{sec:numerics} we explain our computer-aided proof and how anyone can recreate it independently.
-In \cref{sec:app} we give applications of \cref{thm:main2} to symmetric integer matrices and spherical two-distance sets.
+In \cref{sec:app} we give an application of \cref{thm:main2} to spherical two-distance sets.
 In \cref{sec:discussion}, we discuss open problems related to the classification of graphs in $\G(\la^*) \setminus \G(2)$, and a possible way to establish more instances of \cref{conj:main}.